 In an effort to find more effective, less stigmatizing ways to communicate about mental health issues, we have analyzed existing research around common challenges faced by frontline healthcare providers and traditional journalists—two groups with large, important audiences.
 The result is “Mental Health Communication: What We Know and What We Can Do Better”, a whitepaper that synthesizes relevant research and provides five evidence-based suggestions for those who train these future communicators.
 Guided by these recommendations and pedagogical best-practices, we also offer four curriculum modules for instructors of undergraduate classes.

-The Health Communication Leadership Institute (HCLI) is the CHCs premier professional education event.
-In this engaging three-day advanced workshop, current and aspiring health communication leaders will learn strategies and best practices for leadership, management, and innovation.
+The Health Communication Leadership Institute (HCLI) is the Center for Health Communication’s premier professional education offering.
+In this engaging, advanced workshop, current and aspiring health communication leaders will learn strategies and best practices for leadership, management, and innovation.

 CHC offers a minor to any UT student who would like to further their studies in health communication.
 Students completing the minor program will understand how health communication professionals think and be more prepared for careers in population health, medicine, clinic management, and communication agencies, among others.
 To complete the minor, students will take a course introducing them to the field of health communication, courses in interpersonal, organizational, and mass communication, as well as two additional courses of the students choosing related to health communication.